Good Content!

 Here, you will find questions related to the cities and countries for speaking part 2 of the IELTS exam.

-- Describe a person whose job is important to the society.
+- Describe a person whose job is important to society.

 - Talk about an important river in your country.